CALENDAR OF EVENTS

 Please contact Kgomotso Magagula at cnalaw@umn.edu

-REFUGEE Shabbat: post-election, what are we most responsible for?
+Refugee Shabbat: post-election, what are we most responsible for?

 On Friday, February 28th, please join Rabbi David Fainsilber and the rest of the congregation at the Jewish Community of Greater Stowe (JOGS) synagogue for a Refugee Shabbat and Tikkun Olam.